 A Land Value Tax will decrease speculation and will lead to lessened increases in land values in areas close to projects like transit stations.
 Over time, it will bring in fewer funds, which we also view as a success.
 It would stop sharp increases in land value, meaning that low and modest-income people would be able to afford to stay in or move to Vancouver.

 Importantly, the Land Value Tax would not add to the cost of businesses or residents, but would draw down from the profit made by those speculating on real estate.
+The tax would cover the value increase from the period starting at the implementation of the Land Value tax to the sale or redevelopment of the property.
 The tax would be designed to stabilize prices while funding public infrastructure and projects.

 OneCity Will Implement a Land Value Capture Tax and Create More Public Housing By: